imesh/stratos-devstack/README.md

 1. Spawn an Ubuntu 12.04 instance

-2. Update the system by running:
+2. Update the system and refresh repositories by running:
 ```bash
 sudo apt-get update
 ```